adarsh/manifesto/README.md

 ### Writing and Maintaining Healthy Code

+* Software is most cheaply and safely written with 100% test coverage.
+* The tests should be written first.
+There are no exceptions.
+Spikes are helpful research, but should be deleted.
+* RSpec is the best tool for testing Ruby code.
+It is well-maintained and evolves with the community.
 * Every Monday morning, [update your dependencies].
+* Pull requests should be small and take no longer than a day to write.
+If need be, create pull requests into non-master branches or feature-flag your work.
 * Deploying the code to staging or production should be a one-line command.
   It should not take longer than 5 minutes in total.
 If it does, your project will slow down dramatically.
 Heroku is best for this.
 There is a massive implied cost in running your own infrastructure or doing custom deploys.
 It is not even close to outweighed by paying Heroku a little more for servers.
-* Pull request should be small and take no longer than a day to write.
-If need be, create pull requests into non-master branches or feature-flag your work.

 [update your dependencies]: http://adarsh.io/save-money-and-be-happier-by-updating-your-gems-every-monday-morning/